Cardi B Shows Off Her Incredible Bikini Body As She Announces Plans For New Diet

 "Yesssss thicki b," added another.

-The revealing snap earned some attention beyond social media, getting a write-up from The Daily Mail that had some praise for the rapper’s “iconic curves.”
+The revealing snap earned some attention beyond social media, getting a write-up from The Daily Mail that included some praise for the rapper's "iconic curves."

-But Cardi also informed fans that she may not be looking quite so curvy in the future.
-In the caption for the post, she appeared to announce plans for a new diet, telling followers that this would be the last week of eating everything she wants.

 "Still look good af," one fan wrote.

 Cardi has often been open about her struggles with self-image, at one point complaining that she dropped too many pounds after the birth of daughter Kulture back in 2018.
-As People magazine noted, the rapper said she felt “depressed” after dropping the baby weight, saying she worked hard to get her figure back but ended up unhappy with the results.
+As People magazine noted, the rapper said she felt "depressed" after losing the baby weight, saying she worked hard to get her figure back but ended up unhappy with the results.

-“I’ve been very depressed because I cannot stop losing weight,” she said during an Instagram live broadcast.
-“And it’s so crazy because when I first gave birth, I did everything to lose my baby weight.
-I was drinking Teami [weight loss tea] so it could curb my appetite and now that I lost all the baby weight I don’t like looking too skinny.”
+"I've been very depressed because I cannot stop losing weight," she said during an Instagram live broadcast.